How to Start an LLC in Indiana

 Yes.
 If you use a different business name than the one on your Articles of Organization, that name is considered an Assumed Business Name or DBA.
 If you want to use an Assumed Business Name, you’ll need to file an Assumed Name Filing with the Indiana Secretary of State.

-Step 2: Choose a Registered Agent
+Step 2: Choose an Indiana Registered Agent

 Next, you’ll need to choose an Indiana registered agent.
-This is a person or company appointed to accept legal mail on behalf of your business in person
+This is a person or company appointed to accept legal mail on behalf of your business in person.

 Registered agents play a vital role in corporate transparency, as they provide the state with a dependable point of contact for your business.